Finding funding for constituents

 A Start Up Loan is a government-backed personal loan available to individuals who wish to start or grow a business in the UK.
 It offers loans of up to £25,000 together with free mentoring.

-In its new iteration the Recovery Loan Scheme, originally part of the Government’s response to the coronavirus pandemic, aims to improve the terms available to business borrowers.
+The Recovery Loan Scheme, originally part of the Government’s response to the coronavirus pandemic, aims to improve the terms available to business borrowers.
 It supports a wide range of financial products and business purposes.

 The ENABLE Programmes are also designed to encourage lending to small businesses, supporting lenders such as banks and other financial institutions to expand their lending.